Do Not Grieve The Spirit

 with a view to the redemption (NASB Bible).

-From this it can be seen that it is more accurate to say that we have the deposit of the Holy Spirit with a view to, or in anticipation of, our full redemption.
+From this it can be seen that it is more accurate to say that we have the deposit of the Holy Spirit with a view to, or in anticipation of, our full redemption rather than until the redemption.

 So, the deposit of the Spirit in our life is not a guarantee of our final and full redemption but, rather, it is a guarantee that we are saved and looking forward to being fully redeemed.
 When a deposit is paid to buy something like a house, conditions are put in place.
 If these conditions are not met then the final purchase can fall through.
 The conditions of our final redemption are given in Rom.
 8:13 which says, “if you live according to the sinful nature, you will die; but if by the spirit you put to death the misdeeds of the body, you will live”.